 Reset Status Counters: Select NO (default), THIS SCREEN ONLY, ALL TRANSMISSION STATUS SCREENS, or ALL STATUS SCREENS.
-The selections allow status counters on this screen, all transmission screens, or all status screens to be reset.
-All status screens include Transmission Status and Data Capture Display screens. <ENTER> must be pressed to reset the status counters.
+This selection allows status counters on this screen, all transmission screens, or all status screens to be reset.
+All status screens include Transmission Status, Alarm Configuration, and Data Capture Display screens. <ENTER> must be pressed to reset the status counters.
 Status counters are saved when power is shut off.